diversemix/dotfiles/README.md

 # dotfiles
-My own configuration and knowledge-based installed on all the machines I use.
+My own bash and app configurations and knowledge-base installed on all the machines I use.

+**NOTE** knowledge based now moved to Dropbox

 ## Contents Explained

-- All of the files in the root of the folder contain configuraton and can be installed using the instructions below.
+- All of the files in the root of the folder contain configuration and can be installed using the instructions below.
 - `apps` - Used to install Ubuntu applications.
-- `kb` - This knowledgebase contains methods of commonly used tasks, recorded as scripts or text.
+- `kb` - This knowledge-base contains methods of commonly used tasks, recorded as scripts or text.

 ## Installing on Ubuntu

 ### Aliases

 - Link with `ln -s ${HOME}/dotfiles/diversemix_aliases ~/.bash_aliases`

 (If you already have this file you can source `diversemix_aliases`at the end)